mdrubba/wplike2get/readme.txt

 Use the following options in the shortcode: facebook="false", twitter="false" or gplusone="false"

 == Changelog ==

+= 1.2.2 =
+* feature: adding an option to show buttons only on singular views (thanks @tiagosgd for feature-request)
+* feature: adding option to set facebook language
+* bugfix: some default options not observed
+* bugfix: show love to developer is not working
+* add a amazon wishlist widget to options page sidebar

 = 1.2.1 =
 * fixing an error with G+ Plugin.
 User can't see hidden content when using G+.